KepherAsh/30DaySQL-Challenge/Day Nineteen/Challenges.md

 # DAY NINETEEN CHALLENGES
 ## OBJECTIVE
-**Demonstrate expertise in using CTE structures and set‑logic operators—particularly UNION and UNION ALL—to consolidate customer data derived from different filtering rules.
-This ensures accurate merging of customer datasets, eliminates unintended duplicates, and produces a clean, enriched customer list joined to person‑level details.**
+**Demonstrate expertise in using CTE structures and set‑logic operators—specifically INTERSECT and EXCEPT—to derive precise customer segments based on multiple business rules.
+This approach enables analysts to (a) isolate overlap between criteria and (b) subtract groups to find mutually exclusive customers, producing accurate, purpose‑built lists for downstream activation.**

 **Question 1**